infretis/infentory/chignolin/infretis_output.md

 * pathlengths.txt
   The average path length in each ensemble.
 * runav_L0.txt
-  The running averages of paths in either [0-] or [0+], which are used for the flux calculation. errL0.txt contains the errors.
+  The running averages of path lengths in either [0-] or [0+], which are used for the flux calculation. errL0.txt contains the errors.
+The columns are the path lengths in [0-], in [0+], and then path lengths taking into account the weighted contributions from all higher ensembles using WHAM.
+E..g, paths in the last ensemble should also contribute to the path-lenghts in [0+], but because they are so rare, their contributions are much lower.
+The contributions are weighted according to the crossing probability obtained from the WHAM method.
 * ploc_pointmatch.txt
   The same as ploc_unscaled.txt, except that the values are scaled by point matching, which is used to construct the total crossing probabilities in Pcross.txt.
 * ploc_WHAM.txt